Aeriqu/CroBot/README.md

 sdvxin:

 1. Obtain a kytea model, name it ``model.bin``, and place it in the same directory as ``run.py``
-2. Run ``db_init.py`` to initialize the database and download the metadata from sdvx.in
+2. Run ``db_init.py`` to initialize the database
+3. Execute ``!sdvxin update`` in a channel with the bot to download the metadata from sdvx.in (this will take a while)
-3. Edit the configuration file for an api key for azure's cognitive translation features
+4. Edit the configuration file for an api key for azure's cognitive translation features

 ## License